The Cantor Riemannium: The restricted Cantor Riemannium.

 \subsection{The Krueger hand, ramification locus and monogenic topology.}

-As for the Riemann surface associated to the Weierstrass continuation, we want to understand the minimal space where the monogenic function $F_{\nu}$ is univalued (or monodromic in ancient terminology).
+As for the Riemann surface associated to the Weierstrass continuation, we want to understand the minimal space where the monogenic function $F_{\nu}$ is single-valued (or monodromic in ancient terminology).
 This is the Riemannium space associated to $F_{\nu}$.

-The Riemann surface $\cS_{\nu}$ associated to Weierstrass continuation is similar to the tube-log Riemann surface $\cS_\nu$ (see Figure 2), but this time we have an uncountable number of ``finger tubes'' with finite length, i.e. where the imaginary part of $F_{\nu}$ is bounded from above.
-The tips at height $\leq H$ form a closed set that corresponds to a Cantor subset in $G_1$.
-The external rays of bounded height (finite length ``fingers'') form a smooth fan in the sense defined in \cite{Cha}.
-When the tips are dense (this requires some homogeneity property of the measure $\nu$) then we have a Lelek fan which enjoys some unique topological characterization \cite{Le}.
-We call this a ``Krueger hand'' (see Figure 1).
-The Krueger hand plays the role of the $0$-sheet of the Riemannium space associated to $F_{\nu}$.
-The tips of the finger tubes of finite length do correspond to the perfect subset $G_1\subset K$, so they correspond to angles $\theta$ such that $\sigma(\theta)=x_1\in G_1$.
-For these points $x_1\in G_1$, when we continue upward along the vertical $\sigma(\theta)+i\RR_-$ and we cross the tip finger corresponding to $x_1$, we appear in the corresponding upper vertical line $\sigma(\bar \theta)+i\RR_+$ (note that the line orientation is reversed when we cross).
+In the rest of this paragraph we give an informal geometrical description of this Riemannium space associated to $F_{\nu}$ (that aims to be useful to the intuition of the reader, but can be skipped).
+The Riemann surface $\cS_{\nu}$ associated to the Weierstrass continuation of $F_\nu$ is similar to the tube-log Riemann surface $\cS_\nu$ (see Figure 2).
+But this time it has an uncountable number of ``finger tubes'' with finite length.
+In these ``finite length fingers'' the imaginary part of $F_{\nu}$ is bounded from above.
+The tips of the fingers at some height $\leq H$ form a closed set that corresponds to a Cantor subset in $G_1$.
+The external rays of bounded height (``finite length fingers'') form a smooth fan in the sense defined in \cite{Cha}.
+When the tips of the fingers are dense (this requires some homogeneous property of the measure $\nu$) then we have what is called a Lelek fan which has some unique topological characterization and was defined in \cite{Le}.
+We call the described geometric object a ``Krueger hand'' (see Figure 1).
+The Krueger hand plays the role of the $0$-sheet of the Riemannium space associated to $F_{\nu}$ (as the $0$-sheet of the log-Riemann surface of the logarithm).
+The tips of the finger tubes of finite length do correspond to the subset with no isolated points $G_1\subset K$, and can be encoded with external angles $\theta$ such that $\sigma(\theta)=x_1\in G_1$ (the map $\sigma$ map angles that are not dyadic rationals to the landing point in $K_i\subset K$ as in section 2.4).
+For these points $x_1\in G_1$, when we continue upward along the vertical $\sigma(\theta)+i\RR_-$ and we cross the tip finger corresponding to $x_1$, we appear in the corresponding upper vertical line $\sigma(-\theta)+i\RR_+$ (note that the line orientation is reversed when we cross).
 But then the monodromy changes by addition of the non-dyadic rational $\theta \in \TT_0$.
 Thus, we do appear in a new copy.
-It would be suitable to formalize the definition of $\cS_{\nu}$ by means of a sheaf theory associated to a mixed sheaf structures of holomorphic germs at regular points $z\in \CC-K$ and path germs of Borel monogenic functions at points $x_1\in G_1$ (eventually modulo addition of a dyadic constant).
-In the example considered the construction is very concrete and we don't need such a general sheaf theory extension that will be developed elsewhere.
-The tube-log Riemann surface $\cS_{\nu}$ comes equipped with a log-euclidean metric and we can define its ramification locus as its Cauchy completion as in \cite{BPM1}, \cite{BPM3} and \cite{L}.